thkoch2001/tvlfyi_depot/users/Profpatsch/netencode/README.md

 ### records (products/records), also maps

 A record (`{`) is a concatenation of tags (`<`).
 It needs to be closed with `}`.

-If tag names repeat the later ones should be ignored.
-Ordering does not matter.
+If tag names repeat the *earlier* ones should be ignored.
+Using the last tag corresponds with the way most languages handle converting a list of tuples to Maps, by using a for-loop and Map.insert without checking the contents first.
+Otherwise you’d have to revert the list first or remember which keys you already inserted.

+Ordering of tags in a record does not matter.

 Similar to text, records start with the length of their *whole encoded content*, in bytes.
 This makes it possible to treat their contents as opaque bytestrings.